 In trending markets, the key levels that we recommend to mark and watch are the ‘Swing levels’, you may have heard of swing trading.
 These are the areas of the chart where old resistance turns into new support, or vice versa.
 Price Action signals that generate off swing levels, during trends have a high success rate.
 There are two main reasons for this; Firstly, there is already trend momentum backing the trade, secondly a swing level, which we know is a key turning point in the trend, adds to the chances that the trade will move in your favor.

 Here is an example of a bearish trend and its related swing levels.

 In this downtrend we have marked out the swing levels (where old support levels have turned into new resistance).

 To summarize; during trending markets it’s the swing levels that are most important to have mapped out on your chart because they are the key turning points in a trending environment.
 During range bound conditions it’s only vital to have the upper resistance and lower support marked out as these are the key areas of interest during ranges.

 The Weekly and Monthly Levels

-On a larger scale, strong weekly and monthly should be marked on your chart when current price is the vicinity of them.
-Support and resistance levels on this timescale are major turning points in the market and want to be paid close attention to.
-Strong daily price action signals that occur at significant weekly or monthly S/R can be the catalyst for a strong move and a very profitable trade.
+On a larger scale, strong weekly and monthly support and resistance levels should be marked on your chart when the current price is the vicinity, or approaching those levels.
+Support and resistance levels viewed from this timescale are major turning points in the market, and want to be paid close attention to.
+Strong daily price action signals that occur at significant weekly or monthly S/R can be the catalyst for a strong reversal move – and a very profitable trade.

 A few points to remember from today’s tutorial…